deep-1729/deep-1729.github.io/_posts/2022-03-20-GAT paper review.md

 date: 2022-07-19
 permalink: /posts/gat/
 tags:
-  - cool posts
-  - category1
+  - Graph Neural Networks
-  - category2
+  - Embeddings
 ---

 The paper performs node classification of graph data by computing the hidden representations of each node by attending over its neighbors, following a self-attention strategy.
 Self-attention is an attention mechanism applied to compute a representation of a single sequence.